Special Education (SPE)

 Fall Semester

-This course is designed to support students in the Special Education licensure major using Instructional and Assistive Technology tools to support teaching and learning in the classroom, to collect and analyze student performance data and to use a digital portfolio to document mastery of subject matter content and pedagogical skills as required in the Candidate Assessment of Performance (CAP) process.
+This course is designed to support students in the Special Education licensure major using Instructional and Assistive Technology tools to support teaching and learning in the classroom to collect and analyze student performance data and use a digital portfolio to document mastery of subject matter content and pedagogical skills as required in the Candidate Assessment of Performance (CAP) process.
 This course serves to build a repertoire of skills and knowledge in educational technology and assistive technology.
 It will explore specific disabilities and their impact on major life activities, become familiar with current legislation relating to assistive technology, gain experience with a range of assistive technology devices and products, learn a theoretical framework from which to make assistive technology intervention decisions, and be introduced how to match appropriate assistive technology options with individual students.
 Universal Design Practices will guide the coursework.

 SPE 3417 Writing IEPs - 1.5 credits